chaoflow/nixos-configurations/README.rst

 - console keymap (alt, ctrl on caps)

-- mail rely should pretend mails coming via submission are locally generated to hide ip of the client sending it (server issue, not nixos related)
+- mail relay should pretend mails coming via submission are locally generated to hide ip of the client sending it (server issue, not nixos related)